thuanbasto/FlightTicketManagement/README.md

 # Flight Ticket Management

 ---
-The website allows a customers to search for flights and book tickets easily
+The website allows customers to search for flights and book tickets easily

 ### Techstack